klaytn/klaytn-docs/docs/node/service-chain/getting-started/ha-for-sc.md

 If only one bridge is used in the ServiceChain, that bridge can become a single point of failure.
-To solve this, we describe how you can build an HA system with two or more pairs of bridges.
+To solve this, we describe how you can build an HA system with two or more bridges.
 As shown in the figure below, configure the bridges to be connected in at least two pairs, so that even if there is a problem in one bridge connection, data anchoring and value transfer between chains can still work normally through the other bridge.

 ![](../images/sc-ha-arch.png)